FabiolaLara/Mission-to-Mars/README.md

 This way give us accessibility due we can display it in differents devices like cell phones, computers or tablets, with specifing where our scrape web page can be shown.

+The image below show how data can be display in a cell phone mode.